esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 ### 1. OS requirements

-To use `X-HEEP`, first make sure to have a look at the [Check system requirements](https://opentitan.org/book/doc/getting_started/index.html) section of the OpenTitan documentation.
+To use `X-HEEP`, first you will need to install some OS dependencies.

-The following command `apt` command should install every required package (tested on an Ubuntu 22.04 distribution) :
+The following command `apt` command should install every required package (tested on an Ubuntu 22.04 distribution):
 ```bash
 sudo apt install autoconf automake autotools-dev curl python3 python3-pip python3-tomli libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev ninja-build git cmake libglib2.0-dev libslirp-dev help2man perl make g++ libfl2 libfl-dev zlibc zlib1g zlib1g-dev ccache mold libgoogle-perftools-dev numactl
 ```

-Any error occurring in the folliwing package can can be safely ignored:
+Errors occurring when installing the following packages may be ignored:
 ```bash
 libfl2 libfl-dev zlibc zlib1g zlib1g-dev
 ```

-links for the packages relative to each software can also be found under the corresponding section of the guide.
+Links for the packages relative to each software can also be found under the corresponding section of this guide.
+In general, make sure to have a look at the [Check system requirements](https://opentitan.org/book/doc/getting_started/index.html) section of the OpenTitan documentation.

 ### 2. Python